Susan Gidley Poffenbarger

 Susan’s family wishes to thank Hospice Care of Charleston and the caregivers from Right at Home who helped and tended Susan in her time of need, as well as special friends who also looked out for them.
 These kindnesses will never be forgotten.

-A Celebration of Life will be held on April 11, 2025, at the First Presbyterian Church of Charleston.
+A Celebration of Life will be held at 11:00 a.m. on Saturday, April 12, 2025, at the First Presbyterian Church of Charleston, 16 Leon Sullivan Way, Charleston, WV.
 The weekend of April 11th would have been Susan’s 85th birthday.

 In lieu of flowers. donations may be made to the Matthew and Luke Poffenbarger Scholarship Fund, in care of the University of Charleston Office of Advancement, 2300 MacCorkle Avenue, SE, Charleston, WV 25304.